fyne-io/fyne-io.github.io/contribute/index.md

 on by any developer, however the addition of new features can lead to unsupported functionality and so should be considered more carefully.
-Therefore significant new features should not be added unless there are at least 2 contributors (assuming at least 3 active contributors) prepared to support the ongoing development of that feature.
+Therefore significant new features should not be added unless there are at least 2 contributors prepared to support the ongoing development of that feature.

 </div>
 </div>